 Though these weed killers are widely used, people have been suspicious about possible health effects, especially off of what the Viet Nam generation knows about the impact of the herbicide Agent Orange on the vets who fought that war.

-In the Milwaukee’s north shore, a study from 1997 found significantly high rates of breast cancer cases and deaths.
+In the Wisconsin’s north shore, a study from 1997 found significantly high rates of breast cancer cases and deaths.
 Fingers pointed at herbicide use.
-Over the past decade, you saw an increasing number of crews applying organic weed killer on lawns in this part of metro Milwaukee.
+Over the past decade, you saw an increasing number of crews applying organic weed killer on lawns in this part of metro Wisconsin.
 Homeowners are trying out natural weed killers available in the lawn and garden shops while friends swap recipes for making their means or eradicating ragweed, pigweed or other vegetative pests common to Wisconsin.

 Roundup on Trial